Case IH

 Case IH is an American agricultural machinery manufacturer.
 It was created in 1985 when Tenneco bought selected assets of the agricultural division from International Harvester and merged it into its J.I.
-Case Company (IH then became Navistar).Today Case IH is owned by CNH Industrial, an American-Italian corporation.
+Case Company (IH then became Navistar).
+Today Case IH is owned by CNH Industrial, an American-Italian corporation.

 Products

-Case IH offers agricultural equipment, financial services, as well as parts and service support for farmers and commercial operators through a network of dealers and distributors.
+Case IH offers agricultural equipment, financial services, and parts and service support for farmers and commercial operators through a network of dealers and distributors.